DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ### Brewing Room
 <span class="citation">This scene takes place in Chapter 13, Area X19.</span>

-This area is as described in <span class="citation">X19.
-Potion Storage (p.
+This area is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X19PotionStorage">X19.
+Potion Storage</a> (p.
 187)</span>.
 ### Architect’s Room
 <span class="citation">This scene takes place in Chapter 13, Area X20.</span>

-This area is largely as described in <span class="citation">X20.
-Architect’s Room (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X20ArchitectsRoom">X20.
+Architect’s Room</a> (p.
 187)</span>.
 However, a player with a passive Wisdom (Perception) score of 10 or greater observes faint scuff marks along the bottom of the chest.
 (The marks were left by opening the chest’s false bottom.)

 In addition, replace the *tome of understanding* with a set of *eyes of minute seeing*, two old parchment scrolls, a moldy ink bottle, and three old quill pens.

 The first scroll contains a precise sketch of three amber sarcophagus, whose fronts are engraved with the following designs from left to right: (1) a gnarled tree encircled by a canal; (2) a tome upon a pedestal; and (3) an eye upon a hill.
 An arrow points to a circle around the leftmost sarcophagus (the one depicting the tree) from several lines of complex runes and arcane formulae.
 (A player who succeeds on a DC 18 Intelligence (Arcana) check identifies the runes and formulae as notes regarding some kind of conjuration magic—specifically, magic similar to the *demiplane* spell.)
 A scrawled note beneath the formulae reads: “Integrity parameter + duplication runes + inversion function = hidden physical demiplane within psychic manifestation.
 But who altered it, and why?"

-The second scroll contains a similar sketch of Castle Ravenloft's <span class="citation">K60.
-North Tower Peak (p.
-74)</span>, including <span class="citation">K20.
-Heart of Sorrow (p.
+The second scroll contains a similar sketch of Castle Ravenloft's <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/castle-ravenloft#K60NorthTowerPeak">K60.
+North Tower Peak</a> (p.
+74)</span>, including <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/castle-ravenloft#K20HeartofSorrow">K20.
+Heart of Sorrow</a> (p.
 59)</span> below.
 A scrawled note at the bottom reads: “Composition: crystallized blood.
 Means of suspension: Unknown (nonmagical).
 Notes: Highly conductive to arcane energies, with potentially exceptional storage capacities.
 Arcane signature resonates with the mists around the valley.
 Why?"
 (The last word is underlined three times.)

 > [!lore]+ **Khazan’s Notes**
 > In the years between Strahd’s fall and Khazan’s own death, Khazan returned to the Amber Temple multiple times to investigate the secrets of lichdom and delve deeper into the knowledge that dwelled there.
-It was on one such visit that Khazan detected the subtle magical energies emanating from the amber sarcophagus of the Vampyr in <span class="citation">X42.
-Amber Vault (p.
+It was on one such visit that Khazan detected the subtle magical energies emanating from the amber sarcophagus of the Vampyr in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X42AmberVault">X42.
+Amber Vault</a> (p.
 195)</span>.
 Further investigation revealed the sarcophagus bore a complex and powerful enchantment—one capable of duplicating a sealed vestige’s psychic “mindspace," stabilizing it as a physical demiplane, and hiding it away within the vestige’s psychic link.
 However, Khazan never learned of the enchantment’s maker (Patrina) or purpose (to hide the hilt of the broken *Brightblade*).
 >
 > As Strahd’s arcane advisor, Khazan also returned to Castle Ravenloft on multiple occasions to analyze the Heart of Sorrow, which had mysteriously manifested within the North Tower when the Mists first fell.
 Centuries later, when Strahd first learned of the Grand Conjunction, Strahd used Khazan’s notes as the basis for his ultimate scheme to channel the Fanes’ power into the Heart of Sorrow —and thereby escape from Barovia.
 ### West Temple Stair
 <span class="citation">This scene takes place in Chapter 13, Areas X18 and X21.</span>

-This area is as described in <span class="citation">X18.
-Hallway (p.
-187)</span> and <span class="citation">X21.
-West Staircase (p.
+This area is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X18Hallway">X18.
+Hallway</a> (p.
+187)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X21WestStaircase">X21.
+West Staircase</a> (p.
 187)</span>.
 ### Dining Hall
 <span class="citation">This scene takes place in Chapter 13, Area X22.</span>

-This area is largely as described in <span class="citation">X22.
-Northwest Annex (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X22NorthwestAnnex">X22.
+Northwest Annex</a> (p.
 187)</span>.
-However, there are two ewers on the table: the green copper ewer described in <span class="citation">X22.
-Northwest Annex (p.
+However, there are two ewers on the table: the green copper ewer described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X22NorthwestAnnex">X22.
+Northwest Annex</a> (p.
 187)</span>, and an ordinary wooden pitcher.
 When the *programmed illusion* spell activates, the green copper ewer is disguised to resemble the wooden pitcher, and vice-versa.

 In addition, replace two of the **specters** with **wraiths**.
 The spirits don’t attack if the players pick up the ewer.
 Instead, after entering this room, a player with a passive Wisdom (Perception) score of 15 or greater feels a prickling on the back of their neck, and feels as though they are being watched.
 A player with a passive Wisdom (Perception) score of 20 or greater senses an ethereal presence in the room with them.
 A player who attempts to sense this presence’s disposition and succeeds on a DC 20 Wisdom (Insight) check receives a feeling of wariness and curiosity.